flavieq88/poker/README.md

 ### Guide to using

 ## Documentation
-For now only used standard libraries.
+For now only used standard libraries (tkinter, random, etc.)
-If i have time to do frontend, i will use Qt

 ## Computer bot